-installing the 7-in-1 memory card reader or the diskette (floppy) drive
+installing the 7-in-1 memory card reader or the diskette (floppy) drive hooks go into the holes on the drive cage, and then push the drive cage forward until it snaps into place.

-- 1 See "removing the 7-in-1 memory card reader or the diskette (floppy) drive" on page 105. - 2 Slide the replacement drive into the drive cage until the two screw holes on each side are aligned. - 3 Attach the screw on each side of the drive cage.
+- See "removing the 7-in-1 memory card reader or the diskette (floppy) drive" on page 107. - 2 Slide the replacement drive into the drive cage until the two screw holes on each side are aligned. - 3 Replace the screws on each side of the drive cage. - 4 Pull the drive cage release tab removing the preinstalled hard drive